jaxwong/tp/docs/UserGuide.md

 Examples:

 - `list-contacts` followed by `delete-contact 2` deletes the 2nd person in the address book.
-- `find-contacts n/Betsy` followed by `delete-contact 1` deletes the 1st person in the results of the `find-contact` command.
+- `find-contacts n/Betsy` followed by `delete-contact 1` deletes the 1st person in the results of the `find-contacts` command.

 ---
 <div style="page-break-after: always;"></div>